Bay Area Legal Aid (BayLegal)

 For additional information, contact Carey Rowan, Library Director, or call (925) 646-2783.
 Your participation is essential to make this program a success!

 Visit the website for contact information and more details about volunteering your skills and expertise to help pro per litigants.
-You can sign up for a specific volunteer slot by visiting this separate website.

 Open Door Legal

 Volunteer and Help Bring Justice to the Marginalized